luizgsbraz/mlbc/README.md

 # Hello, World (Python/Flask)

-This is a Python/Flask template for building a microservice in Kubernetes and Docker.
+aThis is a Python/Flask template for building a microservice in Kubernetes and Docker.
 This template is designed for use with [Forge](https://forge.sh), [Telepresence](https://www.telepresence.io), and [Ambassador](https://www.getambassador.io).

 # Repository structure